armin-pfaeffle/sass-autocompile/README.md

 ### Deprecated

 These parameters are supported, but will be removed in future.
-Please use the corresponding paramters described above.
+Please use the corresponding parameters described above.

 - #### out
     Defines the output filename pattern.
-If you set this paramter only one output file is generated.
-You should use this paramter in combination with `outputStyle`.
+If you set this parameter only one output file is generated.
+You should use this parameter in combination with `outputStyle`.
 If you use `out` but do **not** define `outputStyle` the default output style will be `compressed`.

-    You can use `$1` and `$2` as placerholder for the original basename respectively the file extension.
-For example: When you compile `Foo.sass` and you define `$1.minified.$2.css` as out paramter, the resulting filename will be `Foo.minified.sass.css`.
+    You can use `$1` and `$2` as placeholder for the original basename respectively the file extension.
+For example: When you compile `Foo.sass` and you define `$1.minified.$2.css` as out parameter, the resulting filename will be `Foo.minified.sass.css`.

     *Values*: `<filename.css>`

 - #### outputStyle
     You can define the output style.
 Have a look at [this page](https://web-design-weekly.com/2014/06/15/different-sass-output-styles/) where the difference is explained and shown in examples.
-If you set this paramter only one output file is generated.
+If you set this parameter only one output file is generated.

     *Values*: `compressed | compact | nested | expanded`

 - #### compress
-    Instead of using `outputStyle` you can set this parameter in order to en- or disable compressen.
+    Instead of using `outputStyle` you can set this parameter in order to en- or disable compression.
 If enabled `outputStyle` is set to `compressed`, else to `nested`.

     If you use `compress` **and** `outputStyle`, compress is ignored.